johnbintz/penchant/README.md

 I like to do these things in all my projects:

 * Have all my tests run before committing.
-I don't like buying ice cream for the team on test failures.
+I don't like buying ice cream for the team on test failures, and setting up internal
+  CI for smaller projects is a pain.
 * If I'm developing gems alongside this project, I use a `Gemfile.penchant` to get around the "one gem, one source" issue in current versions of Bundler.
 * I can also factor out and simplify a lot of my Gemfile settings.